Business coaching has evolved from something completely unknown in the 1980s to an extremely in-demand service in Australia and throughout the world.

 Will your business coach make very clear arrangements about confidentiality in advance with their clients?
 Good.
 This is enormously important.

-Yes – you probably already realise that an investment is needed for a business coach to help you grow your business.
+Yes.
+You probably already realised that an investment is needed for a business coach to help you grow your business.

 A few additional services could prove to be really handy, but if it seems that upsells become his only offering, politely step aside.